← Back to blog

 Photo: Valerian Guillot from Cambridge, United Kingdom, CC BY 2.0, via Wikimedia Commons

-1. Blue Nile Falls (Tis Abay)
+1. Blue Nile Falls (Tis Abay / Tis Isat)

 2. Awash Falls